netscaler/ansible-collection-netscaleradc/README.md

 - [ ] Add more examples
 - [ ] Write a python script which converts examples/playbook.yaml to module's EXAMPLE documentation
 - [ ] SSH Connection module
-- [ ] Run `ansible-test` on the collection.
-- [ ] Run `ansible-lint` on the collection for Python 2.7, 3.6, 3.7, 3.8 and 3.9.
 - [ ] Test modules against all NetScaler ADC versions.
-- [ ] Test modules againsts ansible versions 2.9+
+- [x] Test modules againsts ansible versions 2.9+
-- [ ] Configure GitHub Actions to automate the collection build and release process.
+- [x] Configure GitHub Actions to automate the collection build and release process.
 - [ ] Configure GitHub Actions to automate the collection documentation build and release process.
 - [ ] Configure GitHub Actions to automate the collection testing process.
-- [ ] Configure GitHub Actions to automate the collection linting process.
+- [x] Configure GitHub Actions to automate the collection linting process.
 - [x] Collect NetScaler info (version, etc) and store it in the `facts` dictionary